boxen/our-boxen/README.md

 ## Updating

+1. Run `brew update && brew upgrade` in order to update and upgrade all formulas and brews.

-Simply run `boxen` from the terminal.
+2. Run `boxen` from the terminal.
 This will automatically pull the latest changes from this repository, and perform any required alterations.